I. CANDIDATES

 A. What are the deadlines for turning in materials?

-The calendars of exact due dates for the review process are issued annually and posted at the Library Human Resources Department (LHRD) or for affiliated librarians at the Academic Personnel Office (APO) websites.
+The calendars of exact due dates for the review process are issued annually and posted at the Library Human Resources Department (LHRD) or for affiliated librarians at the Academic Personnel Office (APO) websites.- Academic Merit and Special Reviews (LHRD)

 For Promotion or Career Status reviews speak to your Review Initiator and begin to assemble your documents in early November.